mukovozov/BioEyeTest/app/README.md

 - Face/No face detected images have a different size (60px vs 70px).
 Green smile has padding 10px and red one doesn't.
     You could notice them jumping a little bit on the 2 screen, but I decided not to bother you or your designer to fix it.
     Changing size in SVG or ImageView itself doesn't help since the icons built differently(vector images)

+- Looks like ':' is forbidden for file names since the system drops them automatically, so I made the date format like: yyyy-MM-dd_HHmmss